Skip to main content

 1. Enable Turn latency to identify slow responses.

-2. Check Function calls for those turns to see if external calls are causing delays.
+2. Check Tool calls for those turns to see if external calls are causing delays.

 4. Use Flows and steps to verify the agent followed the expected path.